browscap/browscap-php/README.markdown

 Browscap is a [Composer](https://packagist.org/packages/browscap/browscap-php) package.

 The Browscap.ini database now has an official site at http://browscap.org/.
-For more information on the change of ownership, look here: https://groups.google.com/d/msg/browscap/pk_dkkqdXzg/5ij0kxjCfocJ

 Quick start
 -----------